vestauth/vestauth/README.md

 ## Identity

-> Give your agent its own cryptographic identity.
+> Give your agent its cryptographic identity.

 ```sh
 $ mkdir your-agent